Topics Map > Active Learning > Small Teaching Strategies

 How to apply this approach

 Get To Class Early — Use the few minutes before class starts to get students thinking about what is next.
 As students get seated, display an image, an artifact, or a passage of text that relates to the day’s content and informally ask questions like, “What do you notice?"
-Another advantage of getting to class early is the opportunity to have short connecting conversations with your students before class starts.
-Tell Great Stories — Use an opening story that will pique students' interest and activate their emotions.
+Another advantage of attending class early is having short connecting conversations with your students before class starts.
+Tell Great Stories — Use an opening story to pique students' interest and activate their emotions.
 Framing a class as a story helps students comprehend and remember content and cultivates curiosity.
 Start the class with a question that the class session will help the students answer.
 Invoke Purpose — Over time, students will lose sight of the bigger picture of the course.
 Students need reminders of the larger purpose of individual activities, class sessions, and units.
-Remind students of how activities support course and unit objectives regularly.
+Remind students regularly of how activities support course and unit objectives.

 Principles

-Acknowledge the Emotions in the Room — Harness the emotions that exist in the room and set the tone of the class through a variety of methods.
-Use film clips, tell jokes, and share stories, in order to activate your students’ emotions and get them ready to learn.
+Acknowledge the Emotions in the Room — Harness the emotions in the room and set the class's tone through various methods.
+Use film clips, tell jokes, and share stories to activate your students’ feelings and prepare them to learn.
 Make It Social — Emotions are contagious; use this knowledge to your teaching’s advantage.
-Provide students the opportunity to learn in a cooperative environment by promoting engagement with each other and with you.
+Students can learn cooperatively by promoting engagement with each other and you.
 Show Enthusiasm — Care about what you teach and why you teach it.
 Just as important, care about your students as human beings.
-Showing enthusiasm for the subject matter and compassion for your students provides students with their own reasons to care about what they are working hard to learn.
+Showing enthusiasm for the subject matter and compassion for your students gives students reasons to care about what they are working hard to learn.

 Quick Tips

 • Get to class early.
-Use the time to pique curiosity and get to know your students on a more personal level.
+Use the time to pique your curiosity and get to know your students more personally.

 • Begin classes with something that affects student emotions by sharing something to wonder about, telling a story, or providing them with a surprising piece of evidence.
 Grab their attention and get them ready to learn.

-• Share how this content or the people who research in this field are making a positive impact on the world.
+• Share how this content or the people who research in this field are positively impacting the world.
 Remind students of your material’s potential benefits to society.

-• Show enthusiasm for your discipline and for the class topics.
+• Show enthusiasm for your discipline and the class topics.

 Citation/Source